mattcg/language-tags/README.md

 Copyright (c) 2013, [Matthew Caruana Galizia](http://twitter.com/mcaruanagalizia).

 The software part of this project is licensed under an [MIT licence](http://mattcg.mit-license.org/).
-The JSON database is separately licensed a [Open Data Commons Attribution License (ODC-BY)](http://opendatacommons.org/licenses/by/1.0/).
+The JSON database is separately licensed an [Open Data Commons Attribution License (ODC-BY)](http://opendatacommons.org/licenses/by/1.0/).

 Comments, feedback and suggestions are welcome.
 Please feel free to raise an issue or pull request.
 Enjoy.